Mammut Ophir - Kid's Review

 Standing Comfort and Mobility

-Not only is this a comfortable harness for hanging in, but it is also quite comfortable for general wearing use.
+Not only is this a comfortable harness for hanging in, but it is also quite comfortable in general. it didn't matter if we were climbing or just playing around the base, we found no discomfort.
 We spent day after day for weeks going to all types of crags all through the southeast and southwestern desert.
 Visiting new areas usually involves a lot of downtime for the kids; much of that time, the kids would have to occupy themselves, all the while wearing different harnesses.

-The Ophir has all the features one would ever need in a kid's harness.
+The Ophir has all the features any kid would ever need in a harness.
 Each feature seems to have been designed with real-world use in mind.

-The slide-bloc auto-locking buckles, used on the waist belt and both of the leg loops are some of the few "easy" sliding buckles that kid fingers had no problem adjusting.
+The slide-bloc auto-locking buckles on the waist belt and leg loops are some of the few "easy" sliding buckles that kid fingers had no problem adjusting.
 The webbing strap ends have a plastic reinforcement to keep the buckles from unthreading, adding to the safety and security of the harness.
-Having dual adjusting waist buckles is nice, which allows the harness to be adjusted equally on both sides, keeping the waist belt sitting square on the hips.
+The dual adjusting waist belt buckles are nice and allow the harness to be adjusted equally on both sides, assuring the waist belt can sit square on the hips.

 Mammut added extra abrasion protection at tie-in loops, and the belay ring has an internal red wear indicator that, after years of use, will alert the user that it's time for retirement.

-We awarded the Petzl Macchu with Top Pick for Versatility, but this harness also shares the same high score in this metric.
+The Ophir is a super versatile harness that works great for kids just graduating up to a sit harness, and serious competitors who lead harder routes than their parents.
 The fully adjustable buckles on both the waist and leg loops fit a wide range of kids.
-Whether they are just entering the sport and are top roping at the gym or they are starting to lead outdoor sport, this harness has everything they need in a comfortable, easy-to-use package.
+Whether they are just entering the sport and are top-roping at the gym or they are starting to lead outdoor sport, this harness has everything they need in a comfortable, easy-to-use package.